Sejsel/aoc2024-ksplang/README.md

 significantly easier to write more complex programs.

 The idea was simple: it would be fairly easy to keep track of the top of the stack automatically.
-I could call them *variables* (what a wild concept!) and call functions with these variables, which could create new variables.
+I could call values on top of the stack *variables* and call functions with these variables, which could create new variables (what a wild concept!).
 This *auto* stack tracking is the basis of the *auto* ksplang DSL.

 Using the lovely Kotlin DSLs, we even get scopes almost for free.
 We just need to search in parent scopes to find variables in there and calculate the correct distance of the variable from the stack top.

-I ended up implementing the easiest approach, which is to instantly generate all code.
+For now, I ended up implementing the easiest approach, which is to instantly generate all code.
 The upside is that it is easy to reason about and implement.
 The downside is that all intermediate variables live until the end of the scope, as there is no way to know when is the last time a variable is used.
 In the future, I could save all of the function calls, automatically track the lifetime of a variable and when it is used for the last time, move it to the top to be consumed